Truth: Kant (1724–1804)

 This passage makes use of his distinction between nominal and real definitions.
 A nominal definition explains the meaning of a linguistic expression.
 A real definition describes the essence of certain objects and enables us to determine whether any given item falls within the definition.
 Kant holds that the definition of truth is merely nominal and, therefore, we cannot employ it to establish which judgements are true.
 According to Kant, the ancient skeptics were critical of the logicians for holding that, by means of a merely nominal definition of truth, they can establish which judgements are true.
 They were trying to do something that is "impossible without qualification and for every man".

 Hegel (1770–1831)

-Georg Hegel distanced his philosophy from psychology by presenting truth as being an external self-moving object instead of being related to inner, subjective thoughts.
-Hegel's truth is analogous to the mechanics of a material body in motion under the influence of its own inner force.
-"Truth is its own self-movement within itself."
-Teleological truth moves itself in the three-step form of dialectical triplicity toward the final goal of perfect, final, absolute truth.
-According to Hegel, the progression of philosophical truth is a resolution of past oppositions into increasingly more accurate approximations of absolute truth.
-Chalybäus used the terms "thesis", "antithesis", and "synthesis" to describe Hegel's dialectical triplicity.
-The "thesis" consists of an incomplete historical movement.
-To resolve the incompletion, an "antithesis" occurs which opposes the "thesis."
-In turn, the "synthesis" appears when the "thesis" and "antithesis" become reconciled and a higher level of truth is obtained.
-This "synthesis" thereby becomes a "thesis," which will again necessitate an "antithesis," requiring a new "synthesis" until a final state is reached as the result of reason's historical movement.
-History is the Absolute Spirit moving toward a goal.
-This historical progression will finally conclude itself when the Absolute Spirit understands its own infinite self at the very end of history.
-Absolute Spirit will then be the complete expression of an infinite God.
+G. W. F. Hegel distanced his philosophy from empiricism by presenting truth as a self-moving process, rather than a matter of merely subjective thoughts.
+Hegel's truth is analogous to an organism in that it is self-determining according to its own inner logic: "Truth is its own self-movement within itself."